-The 5,667 ft., 18-hole, par 55 course includes Mach 3 baskets, brick paver tee pads on the front nine, and new 4’x10’ concrete tee pads on the back nine.
+The 5,667 ft., 18-hole, par 55 course includes Mach 3 baskets and 4’x10’ concrete tee pads.
 Newly updated tee signs indicating hole location, distance, and par were added in 2016.
 The course utilizes both sides of Margreth Riemer Reservoir including the highest elevation in Palatine, providing scenic, well-defined fairways through rolling open terrain, winding around two small ponds with a variety of elevation changes.
 Recent course changes include two alternate tee locations, and four alternate basket locations.
 The course is unsupervised and no reservations are needed.
 Bring your own discs.

 - Open dawn to dusk daily, mid-April through early November or first snow.